Interpretable Visualizations of Data Spaces for Classification Problems: Results and Discussion

 As can be seen in the first row of Fig.~\ref{fig:pcovc_sulfur}, it is straightforward to identify the the signals corresponding to different oxidation states, as the data separates well based on this set of classes.
 Because of this, a logistic regression model trained on the 2D PCA latent space yields perfect test accuracy, and LDA only misclassifies one test compound.
-Because PCA is well-suited to separate oxidation states, \diff{the choice of $\alpha$ for a PCovC map is somewhat arbitrary, hence we choose $\alpha=0.5$.} Note that \diff{the map shown} is qualitatively similar to the PCA projection, with some minute differences.
+Because PCA is well-suited to separate oxidation states, the choice of $\alpha$ for a PCovC map is somewhat arbitrary, with $\alpha=0.19$ minimizing the PCovC loss.
+Note that the map shown is qualitatively similar to the PCA projection, with minute differences.

 Bond types are not well-separated in the PCA projection, given that the -2 oxidation state contains three different types.
 As shown in Fig. \ref{fig:pcovc_sulfur}, the sulfides and the thiols are the most difficult to separate, leading to a loss in accuracy for both PCA (87\%) and LDA (85\%) .
-However, a logistic regression model trained on the PCovC latent space is still able to achieve a 92\% bond type test classification accuracy.
+However, a logistic regression model trained on the PCovC latent space is still able to achieve a 89\% bond type test classification accuracy, despite the fact that the $\alpha$ value was not chosen to maximize it.
 This demonstrates how incorporating classification loss into our mapping procedures ``refocuses'' our model; in purely unsupervised schema, having a wealth of data within one class versus another leads to this data dominating the mapping task.

 The most difficult task is separating the compounds by aromaticity, as this is a property that cross-cuts the ``higher-order'' classes.
 As is suggested by the maps in Fig.~\ref{fig:pcovc_sulfur}, the principal components seem to be capturing the oxidation state and bond type of the organosulfur compounds.
 However, because neither of these properties has a direct relationship with bond aromaticity, a logistic regression model trained from the PCA latent space struggles (accuracy of 48\%).
 However, PCovC and LDA are each able to find latent spaces in which the compounds are well delineated by their aromaticity, with accuracies of 77\% and 73\%, respectively.
+The PCovC latent space also captures the difference in bond type via the second principal covariate, where the upper cluster of points correspond to the sulfones, and the lower cluster encompasses the sulfoxides, thiocarbonyls, sulfides, and thiols.

 So, why was PCovC able to consistently outperform LDA, an algorithm \textit{designed} to find latent spaces that best delineate classes?
 The first step in computing any LDA projection involves finding and projecting data to the lowest dimensional subspace shared by the set of class means.
 In doing so, any directions of the data orthogonal to this subspace are lost, which can result in LDA dropping important intra-class scatter.
 This loss of information manifests itself via a hyperconcentration of points within their classes, which results in LDA overfitting the training data and struggling to correctly predict the bonding environments of out-of-sample chemistries.
 With PCovC, on the other hand, there is explicit regularization within the classification procedures, and we can decide how much inter- and intra-class variance we wish to retain in our map through tuning $\alpha$.